Farm Training

-• Read about our future annual Frontline to Farm Beginning Farmer Veteran Training here
+• Read about our 2025 Frontline to Farm Beginning Farmer Veteran Training here.
+Check our Events page for upcoming.

 Scholarship Opportunities

-Veteran Scholarships for Agricultural Conference Attendance: Frontline to Farm and the National Center for Appropriate Technology (NCAT) are partnering to offer the veteran scholarships.
-NCAT will award scholarships of up to $250 for military veterans who want to learn about sustainable livestock production and farm business at an agricultural conference.
-These are made avalible with funds from NIFA Beginning Farmer and Rancher Development Program (grant #2020-49400-32301).
+Veteran Scholarships for Agricultural Conference Attendance: Frontline to Farm and the National Center for Appropriate Technology (NCAT) partner to offer veteran scholarships (as funding allows).
+NCAT awards scholarships of up to $250 for military veterans who want to learn about sustainable agriculture and farm business at a conference.

 Applications will be reviewed on a rolling basis.
 View application online